lopezmontes/GenoMus/specs/GenoMus_specifications.md

 | **genotypeF**   | **g**        | raw encoded genotype (array of floats &isinv; [0, 1])
 | **txtF**        | **t**        | string
 | **waveF**       | **w**        | encoded path to read data from an stored audio file

+### rhythmF

+Rhythmic patterns are represented as a nested array with relative durations.
+This pattern is called **talea** (as an updated concept taken from ancient music).

 ---------
 ## Human-readable leaf parameters